moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/call-permit.md

 ### Example Contract {: #example-contract }

-The `SetMessage.sol` contract will be used as an example of using a call permit, but in practice, any contract can be interacted with.
+The `SetMessage.sol` contract is a perfect example to demonstrate use of the Call Permit Precompile.

 ```solidity
 --8<-- 'code/builders/interact/ethereum-api/precompiles/call-permit/set-message.sol'